 A Topic’s Page Instead a Cloud Widget

 Wouldn’t you like to offer you readers the chance to see all your topics organized?
-Instead of using the messy Cloud Widget, I have a page with a list of all the Topics (tags) of this blog, displayed and grouped alphabetically.
+Instead of using the messy Cloud Widget, I created a page with a list of all the Topics (tags) displayed and grouped alphabetically.

-The Topics’ Page I created, is displayed in four columns in big screens, and then it adapts to fit any screen.
+The Topics’ Page is displayed in four columns in big screens, and then it adapts to fit any screen.

 A Custom Editor

 Yes; with a child theme, you can also customize your WordPress editor; in the Twenty Twenty Theme, for instance, the headings are too big for my taste and I need sans fonts for a better legibility while I write; so I changed it.